SKRohit/SKRohit.github.io/_posts/2020-05-20-Improving_YOLO_v3.md

 pin: true
 ---

+> This article was first written by me and published [here](https://blog.paperspace.com/author/rohit/).
+{: .prompt-info }

 YOLOv3 is a popular and fast object detection algorithm, but unfortunately not as accurate as RetinaNet or Faster RCNN, which you can see in the image below.
 In this article I will discuss two simple yet powerful approaches suggested in recent object detection literature to improve YOLOv3.
 These are:
 1) [Different Training Heuristics for Object Detection](https://arxiv.org/abs/1902.04103), and
 2) [Adaptive Spatial Fusion of Feature Pyramids](https://arxiv.org/abs/1911.09516)